werman/noise-suppression-for-voice/README.md

 From my tests mild background noise is always suppressed, loud sounds, like clicking of mechanical keyboard, are suppressed while there is no voice however they are only reduced in volume when voice is present.

+Please note that this plugin could not improve the voice quality with bad microphone, it even could make things worse by misclassifying the voice as a noise which would reduce already not-so-good voice quality.

 The plugin works with one or more channels, 16 bit, 48000 Hz audio input.

 :exclamation: :exclamation: :exclamation: Do NOT use any other sample rates, use ONLY 48000 Hz, make sure your audio source is 48000 Hz and force it to be 48000 Hz if it is not.